Robust Transfer Learning with Unreliable Source Data: Applications in Non-parametric Classification

 On the other hand, if $n_P$ is small compared to $n_Q$, then the term $n_Q^{-\frac{\beta(1+\alpha)}{2\beta+d}}$ dominates the upper bound, and reduces to the risk rate in the conventional setting with only target data and the strong density assumption \citep{atsybakov2007fastPlugin}, up to logarithmic factors.

-\begin{remark} (a) When $\Delta=0$ in \eqref{eq:nonParaUpperBA}, or $\varepsilon(\cdot)\equiv 0$ in \eqref{eq:nonParaUpperF}, our upper bound reduces to Theorem 2 of \cite{ttcai2020classification}, up to logarithmic factors.
+\begin{remark} (a) When $\Delta=0$ in \eqref{eq:nonParaUpperBA}, or $\varepsilon(\cdot)\equiv 0$ in \eqref{eq:nonParaUpperF}, our upper bound reduces to Theorem 2 of \cite{ttcai2020classification}, i.e., $n_P^{-\frac{\beta(1+\alpha)}{2\gamma\beta+d}}\land n_Q^{-\frac{\beta(1+\alpha)}{2\beta+d}}$, up to logarithmic factors.
 Importantly, our method demonstrates robustness against a positive band error $\Delta$, in constrast to the weighted $K$-NN estimator proposed in their work.
+In addition, our proposed TAB method is simple and does not require the careful design of the classifier, such as the weighting or Lepski's method used in \cite{ttcai2020classification} and \cite{reeve2021adpative}.
 We refer the reader to Figure \ref{fig:band} in Section \ref{sec:simulation} for a numerical comparison.

 (b) Our result \eqref{eq:nonParaUpperS} supplements these previous works \citep{ttcai2020classification,reeve2021adpative} by allowing for an arbitrary type of ambiguity after imposing a smoothness condition on $\eta^P$. \end{remark}